LewisAJones/PhanGrids/README.md

 To cite the paper:

 > Jones, L.A. and Domeier, M.M.
 2024.
-PhanGrids: a Phanerozoic gridded dataset of palaeogeographic reconstructions.
+A Phanerozoic gridded dataset for palaeogeographic reconstructions.
 (TBC).

 To cite this repository:

 > Jones, L.A. and Domeier, M.M.
 2024.
-PhanGrids: a Phanerozoic gridded dataset of palaeogeographic reconstructions.
+A Phanerozoic gridded dataset for palaeogeographic reconstructions.
 GitHub Repository: https://github.com/LewisAJones/PhanGrids.

 #### NOTE: All reconstructions files are deposited on the dedicated [Zenodo repository](https://zenodo.org/records/10607398).